collapsed-stacks/startups/questions/5866/early-adopters-for-social-networking-platform.md

 - posted by: [Alain](https://stackexchange.com/users/21866/alain) on 2015-07-28
 - score: 1

-<p>That's actually not too hard: start by organizing a local meetup around the theme of your social network.
+That's actually not too hard: start by organizing a local meetup around the theme of your social network.
 Bring some food, invite interesting speakers/guests.
-Do whatever it takes to make the meetup worth attending.</p>
+Do whatever it takes to make the meetup worth attending.

 ## Answer 5881